-- A relevant Master's degree or its equivalent is required for admission to the study for the Doctor's degree. - A student who has obtained a Master's degree at another university or any other accredited institution must apply for status recognition subject to the prescribed conditions. - Applications for the registration of the Doctor's thesis must be approved by the Senate on recommendation of the Faculty Board. - Application for registration must be directed to the Registrar (Academic) a prescribed format. - The minimum duration of study will be two academic years (fulltime). - No student may exceed a maximum of FIVE years to complete any Doctoral degree.
+- A relevant Master's degree or its equivalent with an average of 65% is required for admission to the study for the Doctor's degree. - A student who has obtained a Master's degree at another university or any other accredited institution must apply for status recognition subject to the prescribed conditions. - Application for registration must be directed to the Registrar (Academic) a prescribed format. - The minimum duration of study will be two academic years (fulltime). - No student may exceed a maximum of FIVE years to complete any Doctoral degree.